Icinga/chef-icinga2/README.md

 NRPE Client recipe has been removed from this cookbook.

-Icinga2 Agent management will be added soon.
+Icinga2 Agent setup will be added soon.